peter88213/nvhelp-en/source/nv_aeon2/index.rst

 Aeon Timeline 2 > Edit the timeline
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Open the project’s timeline, if existing, with the Timeline application.
+Open the project’s timeline, if existing, with the *Aeon Timeline 2* application.
-Lock the project.
+Depending on the configuration (see below), the project is automatically locked.

 File > New > Create from Aeon Timeline 2...
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~